IQSS/dataverse.harvard.edu/doc/globus/upload.md

 (If you are not seeing the "Upload with Globus" button above on the uploads page, that likely means that your Dataverse Collection has not yet been configured to use NESE storage - please contact support to have that straightened out)

-The app will prompt you to log in using your Globus credentials, giving you a choice of authentication providers (make sure to use an account that has read access to your destination collection, in case you have more than one):
+The app will prompt you to log in using your Globus credentials, giving you a choice of authentication providers (make sure to use an account that has read access to your source collection, in case you have more than one):

 ![Dataverse Globus App Login](DataverseGlobusAppLogin.png)